Last updated on December 23rd, 2022 at 05:07 pm

 Taking an internship (Praktikum) will help you understand Germany’s working culture and communication, business etiquette, and work-life balance while giving you time to adjust to culture shock.

 1. Why Should You Intern In Germany?

-Specifically, for people in the science, technology, engineering and mathematics field (STEM), it’s one of the best countries to gain experience with big audacious companies.
+Specifically, for people in the science, technology, engineering and mathematics fields (STEM), it’s one of the best countries to gain experience with big audacious companies.

-From logistic giants such as DHL to engineering masterminds such as MAN, these companies will give you the experience worth boasting for.
+From logistic giants such as DHL to engineering masterminds such as MAN, these companies will give you an experience worth boasting about.

 It will look good on your CV. 😉 Plus, working for a German company in Germany is already an upgrade to your professional career.

 Moreover, there are financial benefits in getting an internship in Germany – it’s cheaper compared to other northern European countries!
 When you intern in Germany, you’re practically a student.

 And the country provides enormous student discounts – from transportation tickets to concert tickets.
 And especially in Berlin, it is very international.